-- Breastfeed your baby frequently (avoiding long periods between feeds), day and night. - Keeping your baby in the same room as you can make night feeds easier.

-- Treat any engorgement promptly and check that all areas of your breast feel soft and comfortable after feeds. - Take extra care of yourself or consider expressing when there are changes in routine which may cause longer gaps between feeds, such as holidays, special occasions or family events.
+- Breast/chest feed your baby frequently (avoiding long periods between feeds), day and night. - Keep your baby in the same room (day and night) for safety and also easier to notice early feeding cues feeds easier. - Treat any engorgement promptly and check that all areas of your breast/ chest feel soft and comfortable after feeds. - Take extra care of yourself or consider expressing when there are changes in routine which may cause longer gaps between feeds, such as holidays, special occasions or family events.